2023 Best Value Natural Resources & Conservation Schools in the Southwest Region

 Read full report on Natural Resources & Conservation at Texas Tech University

-The average tuition and fees for an out-of-state undergraduate student at UT Arlington are $29,299 a year.
+Out-of-state tuition fees for undergraduate students at UT Arlington are $29,299 per year.

-OSU excels when it comes to quality.
-It’s ranked in the top 15% of all schools on our Best Natural Resources & Conservation Schools in the Southwest Region list.
+In addition to its great value ranking, OSU is in the top 15% of all schools on our Best Natural Resources & Conservation Schools in the Southwest Region list.

-Arizona State University - Tempe ranked #10 on this year’s Best Value Natural Resources & Conservation Schools in the Southwest Region list.
-ASU - Tempe is a very large public school located in the midsize city of Tempe.
+Arizona State University - Tempe came in at #10 in this year’s edition of the Best Value Natural Resources & Conservation Schools in the Southwest Region ranking.
+ASU - Tempe is a fairly large public school located in the city of Tempe.

 ASU - Tempe undergraduate students pay an average of $29,438 in tuition and fees each year.
 On average, natural resources and conservation graduates from ASU - Tempe take out $20,490 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $245, assuming that the borrower is on a 10-year repayment plan.